Tensor Decomposition Networks for Fast Machine Learning Interatomic Potential Computations: Introduction

 In this work, we propose Tensor Decomposition Networks (TDNs), a new class of approximately equivariant networks that replace the standard CG tensor product with low-rank tensor decompositions based on CANDECOMP/PARAFAC (CP) decomposition.
 TDNs introduce a CP decomposition that provides error bounds on equivariance and universality, ensuring consistency under $\rm{SO}(3)$ transformations.
-Additionally, a path-weight sharing mechanism consolidates multiplicity-space weights across CG paths, significantly reducing the parameter count from $\mathcal{O}(c^2 L^3)$ to $\mathcal{O}(c^2)$ with $c$ the multiplicity.
-The resulting layer maintains the expressive power of conventional TP while lowering computational complexity from $\mathcal{O}(L^6)$ to $\mathcal{O}(L^4)$.
+Additionally, a path-weight sharing mechanism consolidates multiplicity-space weights across CG paths, significantly reducing the parameter count from $\mathcal{O}(c L^3)$ to $\mathcal{O}(c)$ with $c$ the parameter count of weight of each path.
+The resulting layer has expressive power close to conventional TP while lowering computational complexity from $\mathcal{O}(L^6)$ to $\mathcal{O}(L^4)$.
 We validate TDNs on a newly curated relaxation dataset with 105 million DFT-calculated molecular snapshots, along with the established OC20 and OC22 datasets, demonstrating competitive accuracy with substantial computational speedup.